Introduction: Setting the Stage and Roadmap of the Article

 Conclusion & Next Steps

-Realism and Liberalism each offer powerful lenses for interpreting world affairs: Realism underscores the importance of security, power, and pragmatic constraints, while Liberalism highlights institutions, norms, and the possibilities of cooperation.
+The enduring relevance of Realism vs Liberalism lies in the powerful lenses each provides for interpreting world affairs: Realism underscores the importance of security, power, and pragmatic constraints, while Liberalism highlights institutions, norms, and the possibilities of cooperation.
 The most effective strategies often combine both — using short-term, targeted measures to manage immediate risks and investing in institutions and shared norms to reduce future conflicts.
 Context, sequencing, and adaptability are the real tools of wise policy-making.

 FAQ — Frequently Asked Questions